jaldhar/100-days-of-code/log.md

 rewrite of Popular Movies to use architecture components.
 There is still a lot of work to do however.

+I attended a meetup of the New York Android Developers group in the evening.
+There were two talks; one about navigation design patterns, and the other which I was more looking forward to, about the architecture components.
+But it turned out not to tell me much I hadn't figured out myself these past few days.
+I actually learned some things from the navigation talk.

 **Links to work:**

 [Popular Movies](https://github.com/jaldhar/PopularMovies)